PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   No scope crosses the legacy transformations surrounding any occurrence.
   Their two stale `_build_tensor_consumer_map` imports are removed; neither module constructs an ad hoc consumer map for these runners.
+- Three repeated channel-slice-merge/Pad-Mul pairs now use a two-group helper- owned scope.
+Both runners retain optional standalone-compatible scope arguments, and the scope ends before the legacy optimizer following each pair.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.